zhenliatbrown/MESO-DPD_LAMMPS/doc/src/region.rst

    bound, is defined via an equal-style variable, the variable should not cause any of the region boundaries to move too far within a single timestep.
 Otherwise, bad dynamics will occur.
-   By too far it is meant a small fraction of the approximate distance of closest approach between two particles, which for the case of Lennard-Jones particles is the distance of the energy minimum while for granular particles it is their diameter.
+   "Too far" means a small fraction of the approximate distance of closest approach between two particles, which for the case of Lennard-Jones particles is the distance of the energy minimum while for granular particles it is their diameter.
 An example is a rapidly varying direction